NamtaoProductions/namtao-com/src/site/notes/Rust-is-the-new-C.md

 <!--section: 2.4.2.1-->

-- the CGI spec was written assuming c, even in 1.1, last revised in 2004
-- okcupid.com is *still* written in c
+The CGI spec was written assuming c, even in 1.1, last revised in 2004 - okcupid.com is *still* written in c!
-- C is vital to all webapps even to this day: if you look inside every python, ruby, and javascript app, the power behind the throne is the huge modules written in C
+C is vital to all webapps even to this day: if you look inside every python, ruby, and javascript app, the power behind the throne is the huge modules written in C

 <!--section: 2.4.3-->